django-danceschool/django-danceschool/docs/usage_discounts.rst

 - x% discount for all first-time customers
 - $y discount for registering for two or more regular classes at once
 - An 'all-in pass' price where the user can register for as many classes as they would like for a flat fee
-- An 'early bird discount' discount that expires several days before the
+- An 'early bird discount' discount that expires several days before a class series begins
+- A student discount that applies only for HS/college/university students.
 - A temporary "sale price" discount that automatically expires at the end of a period of time.

-Discounts are applied automatically, and the lowest-price available discount is automatically applied.
-However, only one discount at a time can be applied to a registration (if you're trying to combine discounts, see :ref:`combining_discounts` below).
+Discounts are applied automatically, and the lowest-price available discount in each discount category is automatically applied.
+As of version 0.3.0, combining multiple discounts on the same registration by putting them in different discount categories is feasible as well.
+If you're trying to combine discounts, see :ref:`combining_discounts` below.

 Creating A Simple Discount
 ^^^^^^^^^^^^^^^^^^^^^^^^^^